Pump It Up (video game series): 2000s: International expansion, NX and Pro

-Konami filed a lawsuit in Seoul, South Korea against Andamiro in 2000, claiming that Pump it Up infringed upon their design right for Dance Dance Revolution.
+Konami filed a lawsuit in Seoul, South Korea against Andamiro in 2000, claiming that Pump It Up infringed upon their design right for Dance Dance Revolution.
 The court found in Konami's favor, but Andamiro appealed.
-At the same time, Andamiro sued Konami in the state of California, claiming that DDR violated their patent for Pump it Up.
+At the same time, Andamiro sued Konami in the state of California, claiming that DDR violated their patent for Pump It Up.
 Both suits were ultimately settled out of court, and the details were never publicly released.

 Pump It Up The O.B.G: The 3rd Dance Floor was released on 7 May 2000 in South Korea.
 The name O.B.G is an acronym for Oldies But Goodies.
 A home version for Windows computers was also released later in 2000, while an expansion to O.B.G known as The Season Evolution Dance Floor was released in September 2000.
 Aside from one exception, future releases did not follow this numbering pattern, beginning with Pump It Up: The Collection on 14 November 2000, followed by an expansion titled The Perfect Collection in December 2000, and Pump It Up Extra in January 2001.

 Pump It Up The Premiere: The International Dance Floor was released to arcades in June 2001.
 As its name suggests, it is the first title to be released outside of South Korea.
 That same year, Pump It Up: The Evolutionary Dance Floor was released for Windows computers in North America.
 The sequel, Pump It Up The PREX: The International Dance Floor, was released to arcades in November 2001.
 The name PREX is a combination of Premiere and Extra from previous games.
 Afterwards, The International Dance Floor became a series spanning 10 main releases, plus the first PREX.

 Pump It Up NX introduced a new cabinet featuring a widescreen LCD monitor.
 The game continued to run at 480p, and upgrade kits for older machines remained available.

-Pump It Up Pro is a spin-off of the Pump It Up series exclusive to the northernmost countries in North America, that being the United States and Canada.
+Pump It Up Pro is a spin-off of the Pump It Up series exclusive to the United States and Canada.
+It was developed by the team behind the In The Groove series.